anyscale/anyscale-mongodb-multi-modal-search-app/README.md

 # Enterprise Multi-Modal Hybrid Search System

 Welcome to the **Enterprise Multi-Modal Hybrid Search System** repository!
-This project demonstrates a comprehensive solution for implementing a scalable multi-modal search system that combines both legacy and modern search techniques, leveraging cutting-edge technologies and infrastructure.
+This project demonstrates a comprehensive solution for implementing a scalable multi-modal search system leveraging cutting-edge technologies and infrastructure.

+We split our system into an offline data indexing stage and an online search stage.

+The offline data indexing stage performs the processing, embedding, and upserting text and images into a MongoDB database that supports vector search across multiple fields and dimensions.
+This stage is built by running multi-modal data pipelines at scale using Anyscale for AI compute platform.

+The online search stage performs the necessary search operations by combining legacy text matching with advanced semantic search capabilities offered by MongoDB.
+This stage is built by running a multi-modal search backend on Anyscale.

 ## Multi-Modal Data Pipelines at Scale

 ### Overview
-The project includes scalable offline batch inference and embeddings generation capabilities, designed to handle both text and image data.
-Key features include:
+The data pipelines show how to perform offline batch inference and embeddings generation at scale.
+The pipelines are designed to handle both text and image data by running multi-modal large language model instances.
-- Efficient processing, embedding, and upserting of text and images.
-- Utilization of heterogeneous hardware for optimal performance.
-- Production-ready data pipelines powered by Anyscale.
-- MongoDB as the central data repository.
-- Scalable updating of embeddings in MongoDB.

 ### Directory Structure

-- **data_pipelines/**
+- `data_pipelines/`
-  - **data.py**: Handles data I/O operations, transferring data from the Data Lake to MongoDB.
+  - `data.py`: Handles data I/O operations, transferring data from the Data Lake to MongoDB.
-  - **offline_compute.py**: Manages offline batch inference and embeddings generation.
+  - `offline_compute.py`: Manages offline batch inference and embeddings computation/
-  - **online_compute.py**: Responsible for online inference and embeddings generation.
+  - `online_compute.py`: A naive implementation via a REST API for online inference and embeddings computation.

 ### Technology Stack

-- **ray[data]**
+- `ray[data]`
-- **vLLM**
+- `vLLM`
-- **pymongo**
+- `pymongo`
-- **sentence-transformers**
+- `sentence-transformers`

 ## Multi-Modal Search at Scale

 ### Overview
-The search backend combines legacy text matching with advanced semantic search capabilities, offering a robust hybrid search solution.
-Key features include:
+The search backend combines legacy lexical text matching with advanced semantic search capabilities, offering a robust hybrid search solution.
-- **Service 1**: Legacy search utilizing text matching and metadata, powered by MongoDB Atlas.
-- **Service 2**: Advanced semantic search using multi-modal models and large language models (LLMs), ensuring enhanced accuracy and relevance.
-- All models are self-hosted to ensure security and privacy.

 ### Directory Structure
-- **applications/**
+- `applications/`
-  - **backend.py**: Implements the hybrid search backend.
+  - `backend.py`: Implements the hybrid search backend.
-  - **frontend.py**: Provides a Gradio-based UI for interacting with the search backend.
+  - `frontend.py`: Provides a Gradio-based UI for interacting with the search backend.

 ### Technology Stack
-- **ray[serve]**
+- `ray[serve]`
-- **gradio**
+- `gradio`
-- **motor**
+- `motor`
-- **sentence-transformers**
+- `sentence-transformers`